Custom Packaging

 Product Details: Custom Retail Packaging Types from Factory 2 and 4

 Our assortment of formats is engineered in the press room of Factory 2 with a dedicated automation lane specifically for die-cut accuracy.
 Retail tuck boxes with auto-lock bottoms, display-ready trays with detachable backings, sleeve-and-base kits for upscale electronics, and blister card backing preparations for OTC products all pass through that automation lane before hitting finishing.
 I often tell clients that the automation lane is like a choreography rehearsal, except it involves lasers and a very opinionated press operator.
-Each format has nest depths and perforation tolerances that we monitor using the MIT-certified inspection stations on Line 4, so your custom printed boxes arrive with hinges that fold at 90 degrees every time.
+Each format has nest depths and perforation tolerances that we monitor using the inspection stations on Line 4, so your custom printed boxes arrive with hinges that fold at 90 degrees every time.
+For larger programs, we commonly run on Bobst die-cutters, Heidelberg XL 106 offset presses, and Komori six-color lines, then transfer to semi-automatic folding-and-gluing machines with hot-melt units and VisionCAM inspection for flap alignment.

 Clients specify interior partitions, fold-over lids, and combo set packaging that our folding-carton and corrugate experts on Line 4 can build without changing tooling dramatically.
 For an energy drink brand, we produced 5,000 combo packs with two interior partitions—each offset by 8 mm—using the same general die from our library, allowing the changeover to take under four hours.
 That flexibility keeps your program scalable: need a window patch for a luxury watch or micro-flute reinforcement for a heavy-duty tool kit?
 The edge knives, strips, and fixtures are already in place, so adjustments are measured in minutes rather than days.
 I still marvel that we can swap those partitions mid-shift without anyone breaking into a nervous sweat (me, at least, because I dislike surprises more than missing a deadline).